-Reifenstein syndrome is disease that occurs in boys when the body cannot respond the right way to the male sex hormones (androgens).
+Partial androgen insensitivity syndrome (PAIS) is a disease that occurs in children when their body can't respond the right way to the male sex hormones (androgens).
 Testosterone is a male sex hormone.

 The syndrome is passed down through families (inherited).
-Women are not affected but may carry the gene.
+People with two X chromosomes are not affected if only one copy of the X chromosome carries the genetic mutation.
 Males who inherit the gene from their mothers will have the condition.
 There is a 50% chance that a male child of a mother with the gene will be affected.
 Every female child has a 50% chance of carrying the gene.
-Family history is important in determining risk factors.
+Family history is important in determining risk factors of PAIS.

 Exams and Tests